 Work experience

-In this section, you should include your current and previous jobs from most recent to oldest (top to bottom).
+In this section, include your current and previous jobs from most recent to oldest (top to bottom).
 For each role, include your job title, the company’s name and location, and the dates you worked there.

 Education